lukefleed/two-pass-lanczos/README.md

     --output-prefix results/images/tradeoff_arcs5k_rho3
 ```

-This generates six plots total: memory and time plots for each of the three problem scales, demonstrating the O(nk) vs O(n) memory complexity difference and revealing cache effects in execution time.
+This generates six plots total: memory and time plots for each of the three problem scales.

 ### 2. Scalability with Problem Dimension